-Venezuela profile - Timeline - BBC News
+Venezuela profile - Timeline

 2016 September - Hundreds of thousands of people take part in a protest in Caracas calling for the removal of President Maduro, accusing him of responsibility for the economic crisis.

-2017 April-May - Several people die in clashes with security forces during mass protests demanding early presidential elections and the revoking of a planned constituent assembly to replace the National Assembly.
+2017 April-June - Several people die in clashes with security forces during mass protests demanding early presidential elections and the revoking of a planned constituent assembly to replace the National Assembly.

+2017 July - The opposition holds an unofficial referendum in which a reported seven million people reject President Maduro's proposal to convene a new constituent assembly.

+The election of the controversial constituent assembly takes place in the face of an opposition boycott and international condemnation.